Acting ASW-Health Affairs visits AFMES

 |0

-This work, Acting ASW-Health Affairs visits AFMES [Image 5 of 5], by SSgt Noah Coger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Acting ASW-Health Affairs visits AFMES, by SSgt Noah Coger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.